Quotation, Summary or Paraphrase?

 Answers:

-Use a Paraphrase
+a Paraphrase

-Use a paraphrase to explain what the author says to your reader.
-Don't forget to reference it with the author's family name, date of publication and page number.
+reference it with the author's family name, date of publication and page number.
 Click here to see how.

-Use a Quotation
+Use a Quotation.

 Use a Summary

-A summary should contain the main points from the author's text.
-Don't forget to reference it with the author's family name, date of publication and page number.
+it with the author's family name, date of publication and page number.
 Click here to see how.

 Last updated on: Tuesday, June 25, 2013